mathieu-lacage/agent-leash/docs/network-isolation.md

 ## DNS

 `/etc/resolv.conf` inside the sandbox is overridden at bwrap startup with `nameserver 169.254.0.1` (using `--ro-bind-data` to handle Fedora's symlink to `/run/systemd/resolve/stub-resolv.conf`).
-The gateway forwards all UDP/53 to the host's upstream resolver, detected from `/run/systemd/resolve/resolv.conf` before namespace entry (falling back to `127.0.0.53`).
+The gateway forwards all UDP/53 to the host's upstream resolver, detected from `/run/systemd/resolve/resolv.conf` before namespace entry; if that file is absent, falls back to the first non-stub `nameserver` in the realpath of `/etc/resolv.conf`; final fallback is `127.0.0.53`.
 DNS is not gated; only actual connections are subject to approval.